-A highly-experienced and fully qualified Specialist Teacher with over 9 years of experience working with children with a clinical diagnosis of Autism Spectrum Disorders (ASD/ASC).
-I specialise in working with children with high- and low-functioning ASD/ASSC who might also have learning disabilities, dysgraphia, social, emotional and behavioural difficulties, language delay and communication issues, mental health disorders, and sensory processing difficulties.
-I provide a highly-specialist autism-specific support that aims to improve receptive understanding, expressive communication, social skills and emotional regulation.
+A highly experienced and fully qualified Specialist Teacher with over 11 years of expertise supporting children with Special Educational Needs (SEN), with a particular focus on learners clinically diagnosed with Autism Spectrum Disorders (ASD/ASC).
+I specialise in working with autistic children who may also have mild to profound learning disabilities, social, emotional and behavioural needs, communication and language delays, mental health challenges, and sensory processing differences.
+I provide in‑person, individualised support that strengthens receptive understanding, expressive communication, social interaction, and emotional regulation.
+My approach empowers each child to build confidence, develop independence, and make meaningful, sustained progress.

 Sorry, no records were found.
 Please adjust your search criteria and try again.